ktorio/ktor-documentation/topics/custom_plugins.md

 ## Advanced use cases
 ### What if I need to execute some code before all other plugins?
 Short answer: Use `onCall.setup { ... }`.
-Imagine you need to implement a simple Benchmark feature that would compute the time that was spent on processing some particular call with all features.
+Imagine you need to implement a simple Benchmark plugin that would compute the time that was spent on processing some particular call with all plugins.
 This would require you to calculate the difference between the start time when a call has just been received and the end time after the call handling pipeline has finished it's work.
 You can use the following code snippet to do that:

 ```kotlin